Image from celticcaper

 On my many visits, one thing I've noticed is that even if the Spook Light doesn't show itself there are often magical (and sometimes spooky) moments.
 Our recent visit had three (four if you count the lady.)
 The first was when Scott thought he was seeing things, a dark shape moving around the car.
 An evil Spook Light perhaps?
 Turned out it was a black cat.
 But a black cat on Spook Light road is cool!

 The second occurred when I heard something substantial shuffling in the grass right outside my car window.
 It sounded much larger than a cat and I gave Scott the willies when I said, "There is something out there." just as some loud steps confirmed my claim.
 I shined my flashlight into a field and the beam was met with two huge green eyes!
 I yelled!
 It was a cow.
 The last moment of magic was seeing a massive falling star perfectly framed by the windshield.
-Halfway though its decent it looked like it smeared in the sky, like a glowing green line of magic marker.
+Halfway though its descent it looked like it smeared in the sky, like a glowing green line of magic marker.
 I've never seen anything like that before, and there was no better place to see it.

 As the clock passed two it finally seemed like we were the only ones around.
 We were able to try a variety of viewpoints and walk up and down the road.
 Then we saw a light.
 Was it headlights?
 It wasn't.
 Here's a snippet of the video footage I got.
 And if you like your footage short and shaky, you're in for a treat.
 The light wasn't moving around, just my hand.